-The primary components of the Company's executive compensation programs are:
+The primary components of the Company's executive compensation and benefit programs are:

+- Total compensation elements

-- Base salary;
+- o Base salary;

-- Annual Cash incentive;
+- o Annual cash incentive;

-- Stock-based awards;
+- o Stock-based awards;

-- Benefits and perquisites; and
+- Benefits and perquisites: and

 - Severance and change of control agreements.

-When the Committee reviews competitive market data for each of the benchmark executive positions each year, the Committee reviews total compensation in addition to reviewing each component (base pay, annual cash incentive and long-term incentives).
+When the Committee reviews competitive market data for each of the benchmark executive positions the Committee reviews total compensation in addition to reviewing each component (base pay, annual cash incentive and stock-based awards).
 The Committee examines tally sheets for our named executive officers showing their current total compensation and potential accumulation of wealth.
-Specifically, the tally sheets reviewed by the Committee in September 2007 provided 2006 actual and 2007 target annual compensation, retirement balances as of December 31, 2006 projected to age 65, deferred compensation balances, and the projected value of stock awards based on assumptions regarding stock price appreciation.
+Specifically, the tally sheets reviewed by the Committee in September 2008 provided 2007 actual and 2008 target annual compensation, retirement balances as of December 31, 2007 projected to normal retirement age or the age at which the benefit is not subject to reduction, deferred compensation balances, and the projected value of stock awards based on assumptions regarding stock price appreciation.
 After analysis of market and tally sheet data and discussion among the Committee members, the Committee reviews the dollar allocation among each of the three components.
 Although the Committee has not established specific ratios for each of the compensation components, it strives to maintain a reasonable and competitive balance between the fixed and variable elements.
-The compensation program is designed to reward recent results and motivate long-term performance through the use of the three total compensation components.
-The Committee believes that the compensation mix and amount paid to each of our named executive officers is reasonable and appropriate.
+The compensation program is designed to reward recent results and motivate long-term performance through the use of the three total compensation elements.
+The Committee believes the compensation mix and amount paid to each of our named executive officers is reasonable and appropriate.